The answers to the frequently asked questions about the Forex market are presented in these FAQs:

 Who owns Forex and where is it located?

-It's not owned by anyone in particular.
+It isn't owned by anyone in particular.
 Forex is an interbank market, meaning that its transactions are conducted only between two participants — seller and the buyer.
 So as long as the current banking system will exist, Forex will be here.
-It's not connected to any specific country or government organization.
+It isn't connected to any specific country or government organization.

 What are the working hours of Forex market?

-Forex market is open from 22:00 GMT Sunday (opening of Australia trading session) till 22:00 GMT Friday (closing of USA trading session).
+Forex market is open from 22:00 GMT Sunday (opening of the Australian trading session) till 22:00 GMT Friday (closing of the US trading session).

 What is margin?

 Margin is money you need to have in your broker account to secure your open position.
 Different brokers require different amount of margin money to keep your positions open.